 A tiny hollow tube known as a catheter is inserted into one of the arteries in your groin.
 The catheter is then guided to the site of the blockage.

-On the tip of the catheter is a balloon which is inflated when the catheter is in place.
+On the tip of the catheter is a balloon, which is inflated when the catheter is in place.
 This helps widen the blood vessel.
-Sometimes a metal mesh 'tube' known as a stent may be left in place to help keep the artery open.
+Sometimes a metal mesh "tube" known as a stent may be left in place permanently to help keep the artery open.

-If angioplasty is unsuccessful or unsuitable, a bypass graft may be performed.
-During surgery a length of healthy vein in your leg is removed.
+During the operation, a length of healthy vein in your leg is removed.
 The vein is then joined (grafted) above and below the blocked vein so the blood supply can be rerouted, or bypassed, through the healthy vein.
 Sometimes a section of artificial tubing can be used as an alternative to a grafted vein.

-For details on a similar operation, read more about a coronary artery bypass graft.
+For details on a similar operation, read about a coronary artery bypass graft.